Putin, Biden plan high-stakes phone call in Ukraine crisis | Law-Order

 Biden's national security adviser, Jake Sullivan, said Americans should not expect the US military to rescue them in the event that air and rail transportation is severed after a Russian invasion.

-Several NATO allies including Britain, Canada, Norway and Denmark also are asking their citizens to leave Ukraine, as is non-NATO ally New Zealand.
+Several NATO allies including Britain, Canada, Norway and Denmark, also asked their citizens to leave Ukraine, as did non-NATO ally New Zealand.

 Sullivan said Russian military action could start with missile and air attacks, followed by a ground offensive.